dondongwon/LPMDataset/preprocessing/README.md

 ### Extract Slide Image
 We extract the slide image via `extract_slide_imgs.py` from the given annotations, saved in a CSV outputted from the MTurk experiment in Scene Detect.
 We use the saved annotations in the dataframe with FFMPEG to save the slide image.

+### Extract Slide Figures
+We use the provided MTurk `mturk_layout_parsing.html` to collect slide end segments.
+Fo Here you need to feed a csv with links to images, which we recommend saving directly onto a AWS server.
+We provide detailed instructions in our Instructions Tab.
+Our class labels are inspired from PRImA, a dataset that consists of layouts from scientific reports.
+We follow their taxonomy to find labels on figures, which consist of natural images, diagrams, table, and equations.
+In Appendix D of our main paper we provide details on figure class labels and a screenshot of the MTurk experiment.
+Afterwards we use `ocr.py` to extract the written text on the slide, it takes in a in a directory path with the images of each slide and outputs a pickle file with dictionary containing the strings and location values.